EU unveils tougher bank tests in bid to draw line under crisis

 Data released on Tuesday showed bank lending to euro zone companies and households fell 2.2 percent year-on-year in March.

-Constancio said the euro zone largest banks have already taken steps to strengthen balance sheets by an estimated 104 billion euros since July 2013 ahead of the ECB's check-up.
+Constancio said the euro zone largest banks have already taken steps to strengthen balance sheets by an estimated 104 billion euros (85.34 billion pounds) since July 2013 ahead of the ECB's check-up.

 Banks that fail the test will be given up to nine months to plug capital holes by raising money from investors, scrapping dividends or selling assets.